The first stable homotopy groups of motivic spheres

 Define $\C_k$ by attaching a cell with respect to $\gamma_k$ and $\C_{k+1}$ by attaching a cell with respect to

-The universal property of pushouts -- applied twice -- produces a map $v_{k+1}\colon \C_{k+1} \to \D_{k+1}$ and a commutative diagram of homotopy cofiber sequences:
+The universal property of pushouts --- applied twice --- produces a map $v_{k+1}\colon \C_{k+1} \to \D_{k+1}$ and a commutative diagram of homotopy cofiber sequences:

-The map $w$ is a weak equivalence by construction; its source and target are weakly equivalent to $\Sigma^{s_{k-1},t_{k-1}}\vee \Sigma^{s_{k},t_{k}}$.
+The map $w$ is a weak equivalence by construction; its source and target are weakly equivalent to $\Sigma^{s_{k-1},t_{k-1}}\unit_\Lambda\vee \Sigma^{s_{k},t_{k}}\unit_\Lambda$.
 Hence $v_{k+1}$ is a weak equivalence, producing a cell presentation $\C_\infty\xrightarrow{\sim}\D_\infty = \E^\prime$ of higher connectivity.
 Iterating this finitely many times yields a cell presentation of $\E$ (with cells of the same degrees) in which the first $k+1$ cells are attached in their order of connectivity.
 Proceeding by induction on the cell filtration of $\E$ provides the desired statement. \end{proof}

-The following statement is essentially a modification of \cite[Lemma 7]{hu-kriz-ormsby}.
+The next result is essentially a modification of \cite[Lemma 7]{hu-kriz-ormsby} to our setup.

 \begin{lemma} Let $k$ be an integer, and let $f\colon \D\to \E$ be a $k$-connected map of motivic spectra.
-If $f$ admits a $\Lambda$-cell presentation of finite type then it admits a $\Lambda$-cell presentation of finite type, whose cells are at least $k$-connected. \end{lemma} \begin{proof} We may assume $f$ is a map between bifibrant motivic spectra.
+If $f$ has a $\Lambda$-cell presentation of finite type, then it admits a $\Lambda$-cell presentation of finite type whose cells are at least $k$-connected. \end{lemma} \begin{proof} We may assume $f$ is a map between bifibrant motivic spectra.
 Let